The first instalment in our series of reports bringing together insights from the 2024 Festival content streams and winning work

 This year, we start with the global rankings so you can learn which companies are at the top of their creative game based on their performance at Cannes Lions.

 Five subsequent reports will feature awarded work, insights from Jurors and winners and highlights from the Cannes Lions stages.
-We’ll be basing these reports on the core Festival streams: The Creativity Toolbox, Creative Impact, Innovation Unwrapped, Talent and Culture and Insights and Trends.
+We’ll be basing these reports on the core Festival streams: The Creativity Toolbox, Creative Impact, Innovation Unwrapped, Talent and Cultures and Insights and Trends.

 In November, we’ll publish the 2024 people rankings as part of The Talent Report, where you can track the progress of the talented individuals behind the Lion-winning work.